GAUSS Career Blog

 0 comments

-GAUSS Career Impulse Session (28 Nov 2025, 11:30-13:00, in-person) with Dr. Marcel Forster (Project Manager at Syserso Networks GmbH): “From biochemistry to telecommunications – my journey into project management”
+GAUSS Career Impulse Session (20 Feb 2026, 11:30-13:00, online) with Dr. Marcel Forster (Project Manager at Syserso Networks GmbH): “From biochemistry to telecommunications – my journey into project management”

-We’re happy to announce our next GAUSS Career Impulse Session, this time with Dr. Marcel Forster, Project Manager at Syserso Networks GmbH in Göttingen.
+We’re happy to announce our next GAUSS Career Impulse Session, this time with Dr. Marcel Forster, Project Manager at Syserso Networks GmbH in Hanover.

 • Time: 11:30-13:00 (appr.)